AIPAC: Generating support among policymakers

 US secretary of state Mike Pompeo speaks at the AIPAC 2020 Policy Conference.

-Thomas Dine developed a network to reach every member of congress.
-American Jews, the "vital core" of AIPAC membership, made up less than 3% of the U.S. population and was concentrated in only nine states.
+AIPAC director Thomas Dine developed a network to reach every member of Congress, with AIPAC staffers organizing every district's Jewish community, regardless of size.
 Today, thousands of AIPAC supporters gather at AIPAC's annual Policy Conference in Washington, D.C. every year.
 Donors and VIPs are invited to the Leadership Reception on the final night of the conference, which hosts hundreds of members of Congress.

-AIPAC has created "caucuses" in every congressional district, with AIPAC staffers organizing every district's Jewish community, regardless of size.
-Campaign contributions were bundled and distributed to candidates in congressional districts and where they would do some good.
-According to journalist Connie Bruck, by the end of the 1980s, there were "dozens" of political action committees with no formal relation to AIPAC, but whose leader was often an AIPAC member.
+AIPAC is not a political action committee and cannot donate to candidates.
+According to journalist Connie Bruck, by the end of the 1980s there were "dozens" of political action committees with no formal relation to AIPAC, but whose leader was often an AIPAC member.
 The Wall Street Journal reports that in 1987 at least 51 of 80 pro-Israel PACs were operated by AIPAC officials.
 Some committees that "operate independently" of AIPAC but "whose missions and membership align" with it include the Florida Congressional Committee, NORPAC in New Jersey, To Protect Our Heritage PAC near Chicago, and the Maryland Association for Concerned Citizens near Baltimore.

-The Washington Post states that "its Web site, which details how members of Congress voted on AIPAC's key issues, and the AIPAC Insider, a glossy periodical that handicaps close political races, are scrutinized by thousands of potential donors.
+The Washington Post wrote that AIPAC's "Web site, which details how members of Congress voted on AIPAC's key issues, and the AIPAC Insider, a glossy periodical that handicaps close political races, are scrutinized by thousands of potential donors.
 Pro-Israel interests have contributed $56.8 million in individual, group, and soft money donations to federal candidates and party committees since 1990, according to the non-partisan OpenSecrets.
 Between the 2000 and the 2004 elections, the 50 members of AIPAC's board donated an average of $72,000 each to campaigns and political action committees."
 According to Dine, in the 1980s and 1990s contributions from AIPAC members often constituted "roughly 10 to 15% of a typical congressional campaign budget."

 AIPAC influences lawmakers in other ways by: